platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 A paragraph is a line that starts with a letter.
 ``````
 </details>
-<details><summary>Paragraphs can be extended via the use of 2 or more spaces at the end of a line or line break html</summary>
+<details><summary>Paragraphs can be extended via the use of 2 or more spaces at the end of a line, a line break html or xml, or a backslash (\)</summary>

 Before: